 Head inland from Taranto to the town of Massafra.
 This historic town straddles both sides of the San Marco ravine and is worth a stop for lunch and a wander.
 The town is most famous for its cliff dwellings comprised of homes and cave churches in the ravine.
 You can also visit the imposing Massafra Castle.
 For a delicious meal, I recommend Ristorante Vecchie Storie in Via Giuseppe Pisanelli.

-The area to the southeast of the Taranto-Brindisi axis is dominated by the province of Lecce with its capital of the same name.
-Its long coastline stretches from the Adriatic Sea around the ‘heel’ of Italy to the Ionian Sea, and boasts historic towns, sandy beaches and crystal-clear water.
+The peninsula southeast of the Taranto-Brindisi axis, locally known as Salento, is dominated by the province of Lecce with its capital of the same name.
+Its long coastline stretches from the Adriatic Sea around the ‘heel’ of Italy to the Ionian Sea, and boasts historic towns, some of the best vineyards in Puglia, sandy beaches and crystal-clear water.
 Most visitors choose to stay in this region for their beach holidays, and rightfully so.
 However, look further and you’ll discover charming towns with many historic and artistic treasures, and an addictive laid-back lifestyle.

 Lecce

 The city can trace its history back to Roman times – remnants from this age include the Roman amphitheatre.
-The other attractions in Lecce include the Cathedral (Duomo), Basilica di Santa Croce, Porta Napoli and Church of San Giovanni Battista.
+The other attractions in Lecce include the Duomo (Cathedral), Basilica di Santa Croce, Porta Napoli and Church of San Giovanni Battista.
+Read more about things to see in Lecce (including a suggested walking route)

 You can choose to stay along the coast to enjoy the province’s stunning beaches and visit Lecce on a day trip, or you can stay in Lecce for 1-2 nights to truly appreciate its historic gems.
-Search for hotels in Lecce (Booking.com).
+If you enjoy cooking, I highly recommend joining this Puglia cooking course in Lecce.

 Casarano